danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-in-dart.md

 ## The Update Loop

 So far we've defined a component that has a state, a view, and a set of actions.
-But, we're not responding to the actions added to the `StreamController`.
+But, we're not responding to these actions.
 Let's go over how actions modify the application's state, and how this triggers a rerender of the view.

 Generally speaking, your application's state is held inside a `scan` stream.
 This stream transformer isn't provided by Dart, so we use [Frappe] to provide this functionality.

-Using a `scan` stream is nice, because it will hold the current state for us, but also modify the state whenever an action is added to the controller.
-We can also listen for changes to the stream and trigger side effects, like rerendering the view or updating the browser's URL with the history API.
+Using a `scan` stream is nice, because it'll hold the current application state, but also modify it whenever an action is added to the controller.
+We can also listen for changes to the state stream and trigger side effects, such as rerendering the view or updating the browser's history state.

 ```dart
 import 'dart:html';